 Increasingly, modern pig farms are under scrutiny in China.
 Many of these hog facilities are located in the heart of cities, presenting all manner of health and ecological problems that arise when pigs and people occupy too close a space.
 The problem has become so big that Beijing has given permission to local governments to shut down facilities, which they have, meaning the destruction of 10 million sows.
 While the reason for the shutdown is laudable, the way things are done in China is sometimes questionable.
 For example, in one Chinese province, the government forcibly closed 70,000 pig farms producing 5 million pigs.
 About 10,000 of those were simply dumped in a river.

-The Chinese market has proven so profitable for U.S. producers, and represents such potential for much, much more, that it has caused them to change the way they raise their product.
-Ractopamine, a feed additive which promotes lean muscle growth, has been popular in the U.S. but is banned in China.
-Though about half of the U.S. swine industry still feeds ractopamine, that number has shrunk as more packers have eliminated it in their plants, representing a significant change from just a few years ago when the only U.S. pork company trying to eliminate ractopamine was Virginia-based Smithfield Foods.
+The Chinese market has proven so profitable for U.S. producers and represents such potential for much, much more, that it has caused them to change the way they raise their products.
+Ractopamine, a feed additive that promotes lean muscle growth, has been popular in the U.S. but is banned in China.
+Though about half of the U.S. swine industry still feeds ractopamine, that number has shrunk as more packers have eliminated it in their plants, representing a significant change from just a few years ago when the only U.S. pork company trying to eliminate ractopamine was Virginia-based-Smithfield Foods.

 Analysts don’t expect the current tiff between the U.S. and China to have any long-term effect on other Chinese companies investing in American pork.
 In fact, it’s expected that once Prestage Farms of Iowa completes a new packing plant, slated to open this year, a Chinese company will materialize to buy.
 This is because it is actually more economical for China to import pork rather than corn or soybeans.